cellgeni/nf-upload2irods/README.md

 - File paths must be absolute paths to avoid ambiguity
 - iRODS collections for metadata attachment must exist before running the pipeline
 - Metadata files can be in either CSV or JSON format
-- When using `--remove_existing_metadata true`, all existing metadata will be removed before adding new metadata
+- When using `--remove_existing_metadata`, all existing metadata will be removed before adding new metadata
 - Large file uploads may take considerable time depending on network bandwidth
 - The pipeline is optimized for batch operations rather than single file transfers